aliomaster/sku-error-fixer-for-woocommrece/readme.txt

 = What's the problem of old variations? =

-=== Clogging the database of unnecessary data ===
+= Clogging the database of unnecessary data =

 Old variation of products is invisible.
 You can change the product type with variable to another, and after some time to remove this product and forget about it, but these variations will not be removed.
 They are stored in the database and it can take a lot of space.

-=== Unique SKU problem ===
+= Unique SKU problem =

 A known problem of the uniqueness of the SKU number of the product.
 WooCommers allows you to assign only unique SKU for product.
 If you used any SKU for the product variation, and then changed the product type to another, you will not be able to use the same SKU for a different product.
 You will receive an error "Product SKU must be unique".
-WooCommerce SKU variations Cleaner plugin eliminates this problem.
+WooCommerce SKU Error Fixer plugin eliminates this problem.

-== How do I use this plugin? ==
+= How do I use this plugin? =

 After installing the plugin you will need to go to the plugin settings page Woocommerce > SKU Error Fixer, where you can to scan your site for presence of any old variations, clean them SKU fields or remove them completely.
 You can also setup automatic checking and fixing not unique SKU problem when you edit a product.

-== I've got an idea/fix for the plugin ==
+= I've got an idea/fix for the plugin =

 If you would like to contribute to this plugin then please fork it and send a pull request.
 I'll merge the request if it fits into the goals for the plugin and credit you in the [changelog](https://github.com/aliomaster/sku-error-fixer-for-woocommrece/blob/master/changelog.txt).